East Hampshire (constituency): Constituency profile

+East Hampshire is a large rural constituency located in Hampshire.
+Most of the constituency lies within the South Downs National Park, a protected area of woodlands and chalk downs.
+The largest settlement is the town of Alton, which has a population of around 21,000.
+Other settlements include the town of Petersfield and the villages of Four Marks, Clanfield and Horndean.
+The area is highly affluent and house prices are considerably above the national average.

+In general, residents are older and well-educated compared to the rest of the country.
+They have high levels of income and are more likely to work in professional occupations.
+White people made up 96% of the population at the 2021 census.
+At the local county and district councils, the rural areas of the constituency elected Conservative councillors whilst the towns are mostly represented by Liberal Democrats.
+An estimated 52% of voters in East Hampshire supported remaining in the European Union in the 2016 referendum compared to 48% nationwide.

 History

 The seat was created in 1983 chiefly to replace the Petersfield constituency.
 The first MP was Michael Mates of the Conservative Party, who held it from 1983 until the calling of the 2010 election when he retired.
 He was replaced by fellow Conservative Damian Hinds, who has held the seat since.

 Hinds achieved the 28th-highest vote share of his party in the 2017 General Election.
 The Liberal Democrats or its predecessor party the Liberals have finished second in all the general elections since 1983, bar: